supremeimposter/My-Vault/GATE-LOG.md

 **October 23, 2023** Spending some more time on taking clear notes is much better than spending more time while revising.
 Clear flow of idea will definitely help you a lot.
 You won't remember everything or have the same understanding of ideas after a month or two when you come back to the same topic.

 **October 30, 2023** Calculating the time I study really says a lot of things about my focus.

+**November 2, 2023** Understanding the definitions really clears a lot of doubts and confusions.
+Think about the definitions and understand it better.